Hitomi (satellite): Launch

 The launch of the satellite was planned for 2013 as of 2008, later revised to 2015 as of 2013.
 As of early February 2016, it was planned for 12 February, but was delayed due to poor weather forecasts.

 Hitomi launched on 17 February 2016 at 08:45 UTC into a low Earth orbit of approximately 575 km.
 The circular orbit had an orbital period of around 96 minutes, and an orbital inclination of 31.01°.
 It was launched from the Tanegashima Space Center on board an H-IIA launch vehicle.
 14 minutes after launch, the satellite separated from the launch vehicle.
 The solar arrays later deployed according to plan, and it began its on-orbit checkout.

+Operations

+Measurements by Hitomi have allowed scientists to track the motion of X-ray-emitting gas at the heart of the Perseus cluster of galaxies for the first time.
+Using the Soft X-ray Spectrometer, astronomers have mapped the motion of X-ray-emitting gas in a cluster of galaxies and shown it moves at cosmically modest speeds.
+The total range of gas velocities directed toward or away from Earth within the area observed by Hitomi was found to be about 365,000 miles an hour (590,000 kilometers per hour).
+The observed velocity range indicates that turbulence is responsible for only about 4 percent of the total gas pressure.

 Loss of spacecraft

 On 27 March 2016, JAXA reported that communication with Hitomi had "failed from the start of its operation" on 26 March 2016 at 07:40 UTC.
 On the same day, the U.S. Joint Space Operations Center (JSpOC) announced on Twitter that it had observed a breakup of the satellite into 5 pieces at 08:20 UTC on 26 March 2016, and its orbit also suddenly changed on the same day.
 Later analysis by the JSpOC found that the fragmentation likely took place around 01:42 UTC, but that there was no evidence the spacecraft had been struck by debris.
 Between 26 and 28 March 2016, JAXA reported receiving three brief signals from Hitomi; while the signals were offset by 200 kHz from what was expected from Hitomi, their direction of origin and time of reception suggested they were legitimate.
 Later analysis, however, determined that the signals were not from Hitomi but from an unknown radio source not registered with the International Telecommunication Union.

 JAXA stated they were working to recover communication and control over the spacecraft, but that "the recovery will require months, not days".
 Initially suggested possibilities for the communication loss is that a helium gas leak, battery explosion, or stuck-open thruster caused the satellite to start rotating, rather than a catastrophic failure.
 JAXA announced on 1 April 2016 that Hitomi had lost attitude control at around 19:10 UTC on 25 March 2016.
 After analysing engineering data from just before the communication loss, however, no problems were noted with either the helium tank or batteries.